 There were many bumps and challenges ahead.
 The single-cylinder engine required stops at pharmacies for a cleaning solvent called Ligroin, which they used to fuel the motorwagen.

 At one point, she decided to take the wooden brakes into a cobbler to fit them with the first leather brake pads.
-Any problems that arose on that first journey Bertha was able to diagnose and then find a solution for the issue.
-Even when the motorwagen lacked a third gear to go uphill she hopped off into the mud and helped her sons push –– he wasn’t afraid to get her dress dirty.
+Any problems that arose on that first journey Bertha was able to diagnose and find a solution for the issue.
+Even when the motorwagen lacked a third gear to go uphill she hopped off into the mud and helped her sons push –– she wasn’t afraid to get her dress dirty.

 She used a garter as an insulator to solve an issue with an ignition wire and a hat pin to unclog a blocked fuel line.
 It took her all day, but she made it over 60 miles overland to visit her parents with William and Eugen.

-She was way ahead of her time
+Bertha was way ahead of her time

 Bertha Benz was an innovator, a mechanic, and an imaginative marketer, as well as a loving and supportive wife.
 In a time when women were excluded from higher education and considered by many valuable only as housewives, Bertha was a businesswoman and an engineer.